Yoking past and future, Tokyo dazzles with its traditional culture and passion for everything new.

 Tokyo is a city forever reaching into the future, resulting in sci-fi streetscapes of crackling neon and soaring towers.
 Yet it is also a city steeped in history, where you can find traces of the shōgun’s capital on the kabuki stage or under the...

 Meet the baaarista: touring Tokyo's animal cafés

 To celebrate the Year of the Snake, why not cuddle with one while you wait for a plate of hot, fragrant curry?
 At Café Little Zoo (little-zoo.jp) in Narashino, a suburb in Chiba Prefecture outside Tokyo, you can do just that...

 Your journey to Tokyo starts here.
 You'll find the tools to plan your adventure: where to go, how much to budget, plus in-depth info on the city's best restaurants and places to shop.

-Mt Fuji, Lake Ashi and Bullet Train Day Trip from Tokyo
+Mt Fuji, Lake Ashi and First-Class Bullet Train Day Trip from Tokyo

 Breathe crisp mountain air from Mt Fuji’s 5th station and marvel at the sweeping vista on this deluxe day trip from Tokyo!
 You’ll travel to Hakone by coach and enjoy numerous photo ops of Japan’s highest mountain (weather dependent) from several vantage points.
 Ride the scenic Hakone Ropeway and cruise over Lake Ashi on a model pirate ship.

 Technology and fashion might be the first things that come to mind when you think of Tokyo, but even the city's most cutting-edge characteristics are framed by a past when 'Edo' (the pre-1868 name for Tokyo) was the world's biggest city and military Shogun ruled the country...

 Home to the headquarters of many large Japanese companies, Marunouchi (Tokyo Station) faces the Imperial Palace, the spiritual heart of Japan.